morea-framework/morea-framework.github.io/src/userguide.md

 </td>
 </tr>

 </table>

 **Module body text**

+If morea_summary does not appear in the module's Front Matter, then the module body text will appear both in the tile and at the top of the page describing the module in full.

-In a module definition, the text following the Front Matter is typically one to two sentences that summarizes the module content.
-This text appears with the module's <a href="http://getbootstrap.com/components/#thumbnails">thumbnail</a> in the module summary page and at the top of the module's page.
+Alternatively, you can provide a short string as the morea_summary, and significantly more text as the module body text.
+In this case, the summary string will appear in the tile and the module body text will appear at the top of the page describing the module.

 ### Outcome